Dragging

 Where drag events come from

 Drag events are synthesized, not raw.
-The view tracks the press internally, so you feed plain Down/Up/Moved to handle_event and a button-held move arrives as MouseKind::Drag (a Down/Up on the same cell as MouseKind::Click, and the release of a dragged press as MouseKind::DragEnd) before routing — no separate tracker to wire:
+Ratcn owns one tracker, so you feed plain Down/Up/Moved to handle_event and a button-held move arrives as MouseKind::Drag (a Down/Up on one component as MouseKind::Click, and the release of a claimed drag as MouseKind::DragEnd) before routing — no separate tracker to wire:

 update(&mut state, msg);